SUMMER INSTITUTE ON ACADEMIC DIVERSITY

 Our 2017 Summer Institute will take place July 10th-14th.

-See below for an overview of our 2016 Summer Institute.
-Click here for our SIAD 2106 Program.
+See below for an overview of our 2017 Summer Institute.
+We are still working on finalizing our 2017 program, however you can click here for our SIAD 2106 Program.
 Check back for information about the 2017 Institute.

 Carol presents in both the morning and afternoon, spending the morning with an introduction to principles and practices of differentiation as well as exploring the impact of learning environment on a classroom.
 In the afternoon she facilitates a session for participants more experienced with differentiation and delves into the complexities of readiness differentiation.
 Alternate sessions take place in the morning and afternoon to allow participants to focus in smaller groups.
 Participants will dive deeper into how to lead and manage a differentiated classroom.

 Carol presents in the morning on High-Quality Curriculum.
-A Special Topic session is offered in the second half of the morning for participants who want to explore Essential Questions as a powerful tool to use when designing high-quality curriculum.
 The afternoon sessions will focus on unit design and analysis within content areas focusing on the characteristics of high-quality curriculum.
 There will also be afternoon sessions for administrators focused on supporting teacher with various components of differentiation.

 Carol presents in the morning on Assessment to Inform Instruction.
 A Special Topic session is offered in the second half of the morning for participants who want to explore the attributes of high-quality rubrics.
 The afternoon sessions divide into content area and administrator sessions with a focus on assessment.